Table of Contents

 Use the window envelopes that came with your Form 1040-ES package.
 If you use your own envelopes, make sure you mail your payment vouchers to the address shown in the Form 1040-ES instructions for the place where you live.

-If you did not pay estimated tax last year, you can order Form 1040-ES from the IRS (see inside back cover of this publication) or download it from IRS.gov.
+If you didn't pay estimated tax last year, you can order Form 1040-ES from the IRS (see inside back cover of this publication) or download it from IRS.gov.
 Follow the instructions to make sure you use the vouchers correctly.

-When you file your 2014 income tax return, take credit for all the income tax and excess social security or railroad retirement tax withheld from your salary, wages, pensions, etc. Also take credit for the estimated tax you paid for 2014.
+When you file your 2015 income tax return, take credit for all the income tax and excess social security or railroad retirement tax withheld from your salary, wages, pensions, etc. Also take credit for the estimated tax you paid for 2015.
 These credits are subtracted from your total tax.
-Because these credits are refundable, you should file a return and claim these credits, even if you do not owe tax.
+Because these credits are refundable, you should file a return and claim these credits, even if you don't owe tax.

 Form W-2, Wage and Tax Statement,